Hannibal says “Just get it fixed.” Logan says “We’ll do our best.” So if they all agree why are they angry?

 Barlow Creek: Not Just Another Town Run By Pushy Hillbillies

-Let’s hope Deke’s pimp hat does not also offer 24-hour service.
+Let’s hope Deke’s hat does not also offer 24-hour service.

 I think B.A.’s flagging down the Rocky II production team.